 Speaking Events

-If you are interested in having me speak to your organization, please check out my list of presentation topics on my website and contact me.
-I enjoy talking about culinary herbs, edible flowers, holiday herbs & spices, plant propagation, and seed saving.
-Don’t forget to check out the Facebook group Culinary Herbs and Spices.
+Join me on Saturday, July 18th, 11:00 am to noon, at Blooming Hill Lavender Farm in Purcellville, VA, for a culinary herb presentation.
+I will bring 15 herb cuttings to pass around and discuss how to grow and how to use in the kitchen.
+Plus I will bring seeds for you to take home.
+Register with Blooming Hill.
+If you are interested in having me speak to your organization, check out my list of presentation topics on my website and contact me.
+I enjoy talking about culinary herbs, edible flowers, holiday herbs & spices, seed starting and seed saving, and much more.

 Pages